chrisnicola/angularjs-tutorial/slides/4-templates-and-routing.md

 ## Exercise 4 : Master's and Details

-- Use `ng-include` to display your tweet template in your repeater
+- Use `ng-include` to display a tweet template in your repeater
-- Use `ng-view` and routing to link to a master page for individual tweets
+- Use `ng-view` and routing to display a master page for individual tweets
+- Consider where you want to show the details, you don't have to replace the whole page.
+- You could use the same template in the repeater and details if you want.

 ## Exercise 4 : Lessons Learned

 `git co -f ex-4-solution`

-- Templates allow us to have reusable HTML snippets
+- Templates allow for reusable HTML snippets.
 - The are great for pages, navigation, repeating elements, mater-detail, etc.
-- Can be used declaratively with `ng-include` or with routing and `ng-view`
+- Can be used declaratively with `ng-include` or with routing and `ng-view`.

 ## Exercise 4 : Questions